 Do You Need Assistance in Filing Your Medicaid Application?

 To speak to a caring, experienced New Jersey Medicaid Application Lawyer, ask for Fredrick P. Niemann of Hanlon Niemann & Wright today.

 You can reach Fred toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org to set up an office consultation at your convenience.

 Some people can file a Medicaid application on their own.
 Others cannot or should not because of legal and/or other issues they are not even aware of.
-I have prepared a test to determine whether professional assistance is needed in preparing and filing a New Jersey Medicaid Application.
+I have prepared a test to determine whether professional assistance is needed in preparing and filing your Medicaid Application.
 Read each question slowly and carefully and be as honest in your answers as possible.

 - Do I know the location of the Medicaid office where the application must be filed?

 - Am I familiar with all the documentation that must accompany the filing of a Medicaid Application?

 - Am I familiar with the Medicaid laws regarding spend down and do I have sufficient documentation to prove that the spend down in my case is proper?

 - Am I familiar with the NJ Medicaid law regarding gifts, uncompensated transfers of assets and other issues that may affect my eligibility?

 - Do I have enough documentation to support the fact that the transfer of assets was properly done?
 If not, do I know what to do?

 - Do I have the 40+ hours that it is estimated to take preparing, filing and following to conclusion a Medicaid Application?

 - If the eligibility case worker asks questions, do I understand the process sufficiently to give him/her the correct and appropriate answers, which will not hurt me or the Medicaid Applicant?

-- Do I know what pre-admission screening is and how it applies to filing a Medicaid application?
+- Do I know what a pre-admission screening is and how it applies to filing a Medicaid application?

-- If the Medicaid Application is rejected, am I familiar with the rules for filing an appeal and requesting a Fair Hearing?
+- If the Medicaid Application is rejected, am I familiar with the time limits and rules for filing an appeal and requesting a Fair Hearing?

 - If my NJ Medicaid Application is not rejected but not approved and I’m being “jerked around”, am I familiar with my rights and the procedures for obtaining prompt action?